adsp-polito/2025-P1-Topic-detection/README.md

 ##  Evaluation & Taxonomy

 The system includes a dedicated `evaluation.py` module that:

+1. Calculates **Silhouette Score**, **Topic Diversity** and **Topic Coherence** metrics.
+2. Maps discovered topics to a pre-defined Taxonomy using semantic similarity.
+3. Computes precision metrics for mono-label and multi-label scenarios.

 ---